 I am an avid reader and lover of book shops.
 There are so many charming book shops here in Victoria all just waiting to soak up hours and hours of your time.
 If you’re willing to make the journey to Sidney (about a half hour north of Victoria) they even have a street so full of these magical book shops there is a website (www.sidneybooktown.ca) with a list of their most popular book shops so you can make sure to visit them all!

 I have never had so many favourite restaurants before.
 I will probably have to make a completely separate blog post on this because the list is endless.
-Definitely visit Matisse if you’re in the mood for a fancy three course French menu.
-If Italian is more your style check out Fiamo Pizza And Wine Bar.
+Definitely be sure to check out Fiamo Pizza And Wine Bar.
 If you’re just craving a good old fashioned burger, Bin 4 has the best in town.
 Of course this list is not complete without adding La Taqueria (tacos to die for) .
 There are so many places to get delicious meals here in Victoria it can be overwhelming.
 If you want some great ideas and reviews just check out @vicfoodguys on Instagram – they eat at, photograph and review food at all the best restaurants here and have great recommendations.

 I love that there is always something going on in this city.
 Whether it’s the Pride Parade, Car Free Day, Rifflandia, a new cafe or book store you can never get bored in Victoria.